lukemccarvill/LED-Globe-Project/README.md

+*This master branch utilizes population density; to see the results using the nightlight raster instead, please navigate to the v2_nightlight branch.*

 # Project Overview

 This project is an **open-source platform for defining and exploring global energy distribution solutions**.
 It is designed to serve as a **template for building solution-based scenarios**, particularly focused on future energy systems like a **global solar grid** or other regional energy models.
 The goal is to help define the problem of energy distribution at a global scale, inviting others to **contribute** and use this **platform to explore potential solutions**.